jayant-yadav/sdl2-hackathon/README.md

 4. Clone this git repository via the command `git clone https://github.com/aleksispi/sdl2-hackathon.git`.
 You will be asked to input your username and password.
 You should use the token you have just created as your password.

-5. Move into the git directory you cloned using the command `cd`.
+5. Move into the git directory you cloned using the command `cd sdl2-hackathon`.

 6. Create a git branch for your group.
 If you are group X, then run the command `git branch groupX` (if X is 4 in your case, it should say `git branch group4`).